WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

 Click *Run* again, and hopefully the hand will now point in the correct direction.

 At the moment the turtle is located at coordinates (0,0), which is in the middle of the screen.
-When we play the game we want the player's turtle left of centre, and the computer's turtle right of centre, so we can see them both.
+When we play the game we want the player's turtle left-of-centre, and the computer's turtle right-of-centre, so we can see them both.

 We can change a turtle's position using the ```goto()``` method.
 Add this line before the ```showturtle()``` line: